searls/dry_eraser/README.md

 end
 ```

-Want know whether a model is can be safely destroyed before you `destroy` it?
+Want to know whether a model is can be safely destroyed before you `destroy` it?
 You can also call `dry_erasable?` and it'll either return `true` or return
 `false` (and populate the `errors` object all the same):